howmanysmall/behaviortree.rbxlua/README.md

 ## Installation

-Just copy the Library folder into ReplicatedStorage (you are free to change the location, just make sure to update the paths in all of the modules)
+Just copy the BehaviorTree folder into ReplicatedStorage (you are free to change the location, just make sure to update the paths in all of the modules)

 `BehaviorTree = require(game.ReplicatedStorage.Library.BehaviorTree.Behavior_tree)`